Bully Hayes: Blackbirding on the Rona, Samoa, and Leonora

-Accusations of raping children
+Accusations of rape and indecent assault

 Hayes had a long history of charges made against him for the sexual assault of underage females.
 In 1860 he was brought to court in Sydney for the indecent assault of 15-year-old Cornelia Murray aboard his ship the Ellenita.
 In 1865 he tried to abduct a 17-year-old girl in New Zealand.
 However, the most shocking example was the brutal rape of a nine-year-old girl at Kosrae in 1872.
 In July of that year, Hayes went to the Micronesian island of Pingelap where he extorted the people to load his ship with 6,000 coconuts and to bring him a young girl.
 His demands were met and he sailed to his residence at the nearby island of Kosrae.
 Here it was reported through several verified written accounts that Hayes took the girl ashore and violently raped her.
 After Hayes had finished with her, the girl was taken back to the ship in severe pain, crying with blood running down her legs.
 She was still not able to walk properly after three months when she was returned to Pingelap.
 An inquiry by Captain A.E.
-Dupuis of HMS Rosario on 26 September 1874 medically examined another victim for evidence against Hayes but he escaped whilst being further questioned, as described in the next section.
+Dupuis of HMS Rosario on 26 September 1874 medically examined another victim for evidence against Hayes, but he escaped while being further questioned, as described in the next section.
 Hayes was known to treat other girls in a similar manner while at Kosrae.